Five easy steps to live a more mindful life

 After I get my kids up I then include them in the rest of the morning routine.
 We think of how we are going to make the day great and three things we are grateful for.
 Maybe we sound like the Brady Bunch but try it next week and notice how starting your day with gratitude makes a difference.
 Starting the day with a positive outlook can make a huge difference

-My evening habits involve ending the day with a book (even if just for 5 minutes) and thinking back over the day and thinking of three good things that happened.
+My evening habits involve ending the evening with a book (even if just for 5 minutes) and thinking back over the day and thinking of three good things that happened.
 This has the biggest impact on the bad days.
 The days which force you to rethink and again flip your perspective.
 If the good things that happened are that you had a warm shower, saw a loved one and you had a nice dinner, those things are amazing.

 3. See daily tasks as an opportunity to practice mindfulness